What is meant by adapted sports?

 Whether becoming active means playing catch or competing on a sports team, activity will make you feel better and it is a great way to build friendships.

-Therapeutic Recreation Services at Gillette Children’s Specialty Healthcare promotes participation in sports and recreation activities by young people with disabilities.
+Therapeutic Recreation Services at Gillette Children’s promotes participation in sports and recreation activities by young people with disabilities.
 This is accomplished through education, injury prevention, rehabilitation of sports injuries and research.
 For more information, contact Therapeutic Recreation at 651-229-3855.